Fiserv/acceptance-solutions-apac/docs/APIs/UAM/UAM.md

 # Login

-This API authenticates the external client with the unique credentials shared earlier as part of initial setup.
-This API respond back with a session token & expiry time for the session token.
-This token is required in header of each subsequent API triggered by partner.
+As part of the initial set-up, prior to integration, merchants would have received unique credentials as part of the set up process.
+Login API authenticates merchants’ unique credentials, with a response that includes: - A session token
+- Expiry time of the session token
+- This token is mandatory in the header submitted for each API being triggered.

-## Mandatory/Optional/Conditional: Mandatory
+## API Category: Mandatory

-## Event Trigger:
+## How it works

-* External client need to initiate a Login request to fetch session token before submitting any API to Fiserv backend system.
+1. Merchants need to initiates a Login request to fetch a session token before submitting any APIs to Fiserv backend system.

-* Each session token is active for a specific amount of time as provided in ttl (time to live) field in response.
+2. Each session token is active for a specific amount of time provided in ttl (time to live) field in the response message.

-* If external client tries to use the token beyond the expiry, Fiserv backend system will respond back with an error response.
+3. If the merchant tries to use the token beyond the expiry, Fiserv backend system will return with an error response.

-* External client need to initiate another login request to fetch fresh token to submit any new create user request.
+4. The merchant will then need to initiate another login request to request for a fresh token, in order to submit any creation of new user request.

 ## Endpoint

 `/boardinggateway/boarding/auth/signin`

-## Payload Example
+## Payload Examples

 ### Request Payload